Men in Motion (Ages 10-13, Boys, by audition only)

 Annual Tuition: $585, or nine monthly payments of $65/month.
 Need-based financial aid is available.

 Men in Motion is a place in which young men ages 10-13 can learn values, build confidence and practice leadership skills.
 Activities and choreography are specially crafted to engage the unique energies and interests of young men.
-This intermediate-level program takes place September through May on Moving in the Spirit’s MAC Stage.
+This intermediate-level program takes place September through May in Moving in the Spirit’s Believe in Me Studio.
 Moving in the Spirit’s 2018-19 school year classes begin on Monday, September 10.

 - Movement Lab: Pre-teen Ballet (Thursdays, 5 PM – 6 PM)

 - Movement Lab: Pre-teen Rhythmic Fusion (Saturdays, 12 PM – 1 PM)